jc141x/jc141-bash/setup/steamdeck.md

 Reboot and select the option with `linux neptune` using the arrow keys.
 <br>

+### Done

+Please head back to the main setup page now and follow the instructions for Arch based distros there.

 ### Post-setup

 On KDE Plasma, you might need to go into settings and set the correct screen position.
 On other DE's you might be stuck with no such options.